unforced/new-bump/.cursorguides/tracking.md

 - **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database to catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
 Use a dedicated test script that creates and cleans up test data to ensure tests are isolated and don't interfere with each other.

 - **Build Process**: Run the build process regularly to catch TypeScript errors that might not be caught during development.
 The build process is more strict than the development server and can identify issues like unused imports, type mismatches, and other errors that might be missed during development.

+- **Google Maps Integration**: Use the @react-google-maps/api library for integrating Google Maps into React applications.
+Implement proper loading states and error handling for API calls.
+Use the Places Autocomplete API for address input to ensure accurate location data.